 The first dataset is the Australian births data \citep{hyndman2021forecasting}.
 It records the number of births in Australia every month from January 1975 to December 2022.
-For this experiment, the first 516 months (January 1975 to December 2017) served as the observation period, while the following 60 months (January 2018 to November 2022) comprised the forecast period.
 As summarized in \Cref{tab:dataset-birth}, the hierarchy consisted of a single disaggregation level ($K=1$) with nine bottom-level series ($m=9$) and ten series in total ($n=10$).
 Level 1, the bottom level, disaggregated the national series into nine states and territories: ACT, AUS, NSW, NT, QLD, SA, TAS, VIC, and WA.
+For this experiment, the first 516 months (January 1975 to December 2017) served as the observation period, while the following 60 months (January 2018 to November 2022) comprised the forecast period.

 The second dataset is the Australian tourism data \citep{athanasopoulos2009hierarchical}, which records the number of domestic travelers every quarter from Q1 1998 to Q4 2017.
-Here, the observation period consisted of the first 68 quarters (Q1 1998 to Q4 2014), and the forecast period covered the subsequent 12 quarters (Q1 2015 to Q4 2017).
 As \Cref{tab:dataset-tourism} shows, the hierarchy was structured with $K=2$, $m=27$, and $n=35$.
 Level 1 disaggregated the national total into seven states: NSW, NT, QLD, SA, TAS, VIC, and WA.
 Note that this state grouping differed from the one used for the births dataset, as we followed prior work.
-Level 2, the bottom level, further breaked down each state into finer geographic zones.
+Level 2, the bottom level, further broke down each state into finer geographic zones.
+Here, the observation period consisted of the first 68 quarters (Q1 1998 to Q4 2014), and the forecast period covered the subsequent 12 quarters (Q1 2015 to Q4 2017).

 The third dataset is the U.S. Walmart sales data \citep{mancuso2021machine}.
-It tracks weekly sales from January 3, 2011, to May 29, 2016.
-In this experiment, we used the first 261 weeks (January 3, 2011, to January 3, 2016) as the observation period and the next 21 weeks (January 4, 2016, to May 29, 2016) for the forecast period. \Cref{tab:dataset-walmart} shows the hierarchy as $K=2$, $m=10$, and $n=14$.
-Level 1 splited the national total into three states: CA, TX, and WI.
+It tracks weekly sales from January 3, 2011, to May 29, 2016. \Cref{tab:dataset-walmart} shows the hierarchy as $K=2$, $m=10$, and $n=14$.
+Level 1 split the national total into three states: CA, TX, and WI.
 Level 2, the bottom level, further subdivided each state into its constituent stores: four in CA, three in TX, and three in WI.
+In this experiment, we used the first 261 weeks (January 3, 2011, to January 3, 2016) as the observation period and the next 21 weeks (January 4, 2016, to May 29, 2016) for the forecast period.